German business morale shakes off coronavirus crisis to hit 2-1/2 year high

 The bounce-back from lockdown is driving the largest upward leap in retail conditions seen since German reunification more than three decades ago, Ifo economist Klaus Wohlrabe said.

-Despite concerns about supply bottlenecks, Volkswagen (VOWG_p.DE) said on Tuesday a global chip shortage that is hitting carmakers will not impact its forecasts for 2021 operating profit margins. read more
+Despite concerns about supply bottlenecks, Volkswagen said on Tuesday a global chip shortage that is hitting carmakers will not impact its forecasts for 2021 operating profit margins.

 “Fortunately, been we have able to notably limit the negative impact on our customers and thus on delivery figures so far, for example by selling off inventories and other measures,” a spokesperson for the company said.